kingdave4/aws-weather-api/README.md

 ### What i learned from the Project

-Setting up and managing AWS S3 buckets through python code.
+Setting up and managing AWS S3 buckets through python code using boto3.

 Securing API keys and managing environment variables.